1. The Detailed Assessment Report – Clinic

 This allows the interpreter to assess the test taker’s profile in detail over time for each parameter, and determine whether performance improved, deteriorated, remained constant, or fluctuated over time.
 Data is displayed as raw scores (“Measures”), Q-scores and percentiles, just as the Standard report.

-On the left side of the report, the patient’s test taker’s results are displayed graphically, where each individual parameter is color coded.
-The graphs show each unique individual parameter using Q-scores and on a line graphs, and illustrates how the performance develops patterns over time between across each quartile.
+On the left side of the report, the test taker’s results are displayed graphically, where each individual parameter is colour coded.
+The graphs show each parameter using Q-scores and on a line graph, and illustrates how the performance patterns develop over time across each quartile.

 This is particularly useful for determining consistencies and discrepancies between parameters within a domain, as well as between the core domains.

 In the Detailed Report there are 8 additional parameters that we will review in this chapter.

 A. Activity Parameters:

 B. Attention Parameters:

 - Longest Passivity